varun7654/ai-code-tutor-cf-workers/README.md

 1. Enable GitHub Pages in your repository settings, select `Source` to be the `master branch`.
 1. In [index.html](index.html), replace the `gr2m` workers subdomain with your own, in `WORKER_URL` and the login `<a href="...">` tag.

 That should be it.
-The `github-oauth-login.js` file will now be continously deployed to Cloudflare each time there is a commit to master.
+The `github-oauth-login.ts` file will now be continously deployed to Cloudflare each time there is a commit to master.

 ## See also